broadinstitute/CellBender/docs/source/usage/index.rst

 * ``--cuda``: Include this flag.
 The code is meant to be run on a GPU.
 * ``--learning-rate``: The default value of 1e-4 is typically fine, but this value can be adjusted if problems arise during quality-control checks of the learning curve (as above).
-* ``--fpr``: A value of 0.01 is generally quite good, but you can generate a few output count matrices and compare them by choosing a few values: 0.01 0.05 0.1
+* ``--fpr``: A value of 0.01 is the default, and represents a fairly conservative setting, which is appropriate for most analyses.
+  In order to examine a single dataset at a time and remove more noise (at the expense of some signal), choose larger values such as 0.05 or 0.1.
+Bear in mind that the value 1 represents removal of (nearly) every count in the dataset, signal and noise.
+You can generate multiple output count matrices in the same run by choosing several values: 0.0 0.01 0.05 0.1

 .. image:: /_static/remove_background/UMI_curve_defs.png
    :width: 250 px